sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 ### Ethereal Webs CR 4

 Ethereal webs can be their own encounter or used to make another encounter more challenging.
 A fateholder in its ethereal web is a CR 17 encounter.
-(If a fateholder uses an action to create an ethereal web during combat the encounterís difficulty is not affected.)
+(If a fateholder uses an action to create an ethereal web during combat the encounter√≠s difficulty is not affected.)

 Ethereal webs spun by fateholders act as gateways, allowing the spiders to travel between planes and store captured creatures where they can feed at leisure.

-Such webs exist simultaneously in the Waking and the Ethereal Planeóif theyíre destroyed on one plane, they cease to exist on the other as well.
+Such webs exist simultaneously in the Waking and the Ethereal Plane√≥if they√≠re destroyed on one plane, they cease to exist on the other as well.

 Ethereal webs appear translucent, and at times almost fade from view.
 In dim light, it requires a DC 13 passive Perception check to spot the webs, though any active search will find them.